Skip to main content

 • Trivy required: Trivy must be installed and available in the system PATH before running any scan.

 • Authentication: No registry authentication is required for public images.
-For private registries, configure Docker credentials via docker login before scanning.
+For private registries, credentials can be provided via environment variables or manual docker login.

 • Output formats: Results are output in the same formats as other Prowler providers (CSV, JSON, HTML, etc.).